ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	        });
 	});

 One last thing to note, is that whenever we receive a JSON object as a payload, the topic will be added to the object as the key `alfTopic`.
 A simple JSON object like `{nodes: []}` published to "MY_TOPIC" will become `{alfTopic: "MY_TOPIC", nodes: []}`.
-This is useful to identify where the payload originated from.
+This is useful in identifying where the payload originated from.

-This is the very basic idea behind the pub/sub system, so when it comes down to it, there really isn't much to it, however it gives the widgets so much power.
+This is the very basic idea behind the pub/sub system.
+When it comes down to it, there really isn't much to it.
+However, this is what gives the widgets so much power

-### A basic Pub/Sub example
+### A basic pub/sub example

 Let's create a very simple page with two widgets.
 The first widget will have a textarea for inputting a payload and a button.
 Once the button is clicked, it publishes the value from the textarea to a topic.
 Next to the input widget there will be a widget that subscribes to the topic and puts it on the page.